namvnngu/namvnngu.github.io/drafts/writing.md

 I have been using HTML directly to create and update pages.
-However, there is a slight exception when creating a writing page, which will be explained in more detail in the below section [How is piece of writing like this created?](#how-is-piece-of-writing-like-this-created).
+However, there is a slight exception when creating a writing page, which will be explained in more detail in the below section [How is a writing like this created?](#how-is-a-writing-like-this-created).

 Writing pages in HTML directly introduces one issue.
 Some areas in all pages are identical such as navigation bar and footer.
 If the number of pages grows